-Reflex Sympathetic Dystrophy & Complex Regional Pain Syndrome
+Reflex Sympathetic Dystrophy & Complex Regional Pain Syndrome in San Diego

 For those suffering from chronic pain, the terms Reflex Sympathetic Dystrophy (RSD) and Complex Regional Pain Syndrome (CPRS) are likely the last thing you want to hear.
 These are umbrella terms used to describe a variety of conditions that result in exaggerated region pain throughout the body.